dovecot/documentation/source/configuration_manual/mail_location/index.rst

                    .. dovecotadded:: 2.2.32

-                   .. versionchanged:: v2.3.14 Conflicting separators are
+                   .. dovecotchanged:: 2.3.14 Conflicting separators are
                                        also escaped.

 ``CONTROL``        Specifies the location of control files.